 Ingredients to make Chocolate Cake

-Let’s start by gathering the ingredients we need to make Baked Chicken Drumsticks.
+Let’s start by gathering the ingredients we need to make the best chocolate cake.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

 I love my KitchenAid Mixer.
 This is one of the mixers I use in my home kitchens and the best choice for home baking.

 How to make the best Chocolate Cake